Lotte Mart: China

 In December 2007, Lotte Mart bought out Makro, an established supermarket chain from the Netherlands.
 By purchasing Makro, Lotte Mart was able to gain access to the Chinese market.
 This was the first time a Korean retailer had entered the Chinese market.
 There are now 82 branches of Lotte Mart in China.

 In April 2018, Lotte Mart confirmed to exit Beijing operations by selling its 21 Beijing stores to Chinese supermarket operator Wumei Holdings Inc.

 Lotte Mart exited the Chinese market in 2022 to focus on its business in Southeast Asia.

 Indonesia

 Continuing their expansion plans, in October 2008, Lotte bought PT Makro Indonesia.
 PT Makro Indonesia, who operated Makro stores, ran 19 stores in Indonesia.
 This was also the first time Korean retail had entered the Indonesian market.
 As of 2019 there are 50 stores in Indonesia.
+Since then, as of 2024, it runs 36 wholesale marts and 12 retail stores, similar to discount marts in Korea.